vianneyfaivre/ts-sequence-diagrams/README.md

 * Signal that creates an actor
 * Signal that destroys an actor
 * Notes
+* Compute SVG size based on what has to be drawn
 * Loops

 ## Build the grammar